 Community involvement is an essential component in youth violence prevention.
-The YVPC formed a Community Outreach Committee that developed strategies to increase participation and promote its programs to youth and families in the focus neighborhoods.
+The MI-YVPC Community Outreach Committee has developed strategies to increase participation and promote its programs to youth and families in the focus neighborhoods.

 2014 Future Flint Video Contest